mok-see/mok-see.github.io/_pages/notebook.md

 <script async defer src="https://buttons.github.io/buttons.js"></script>

+## Try it yourself where
+To try it out, go to: [notebook.rebelsnarrativ.com](https://notebook.rebelsnarrative.com)

 ## Using python to script buildings

 Python is a widely used programming language that is many times called a glue language.
 It is heavily used from data science to fullstack applications.